engspa12/InventoryDBM/README.md

 ## Prerequisites

-#### InventoryApp was developed using Android Studio IDE so you must install it on your computer before proceeding:
+#### InventoryDBM was developed using Android Studio IDE so you must install it on your computer before proceeding:

 ###### https://developer.android.com/studio/